pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_get-robot-token.md

----
-# metadata #
-title:  pachctl auth get-robot-token
+## pachctl auth get-robot-token

-description: "Get an auth token for a robot user with the specified name."
+Get an auth token for a robot user with the specified name.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth
-cliGlossary:  a
----

 ### Synopsis